ericvtheg/ericvtheg/README.md

 # Hi there 👋

 I'm Eric, a backend developer and cloud infrastructure architect.
-I'm passionate about creating reliable, scalable, and efficient systems that power web and mobile applications. 🌟
+I'm passionate about creating robust, scalable, and efficient systems that power web and mobile applications. 🌟

 ## Skills and Expertise 🔧